Housing diversity in single-family neighbourhoods

 Previously

-Staff presented proposed changes to the District’s Zoning Bylaw to Council.
-The proposed changes would permit a secondary suite on a lot where a coach house is permitted, increase the maximum permitted height of a coach house, and delegate specific minor variance decisions related to coach houses to staff.
+Staff presented proposed changes to Council to permit a secondary suite on a lot where a coach house is permitted, increase the maximum permitted height of a coach house, and delegate specific minor variance decisions related to coach houses to staff.

 We presented proposed changes to the District’s secondary suite regulations to Council.
 The proposed changes would support larger and more liveable secondary suites in single family neighbourhoods.